 Also, keep in mind that being self-employed is a lot of work- franchise or not.
 Don’t expect to plunk down a wade of cash and then watch the profits flow your way without breaking a sweat.
 You are paying top dollar for the right to use the franchise name and business model.
 You’ll have to work hard to ensure you implement their systems if you want the business to be a success.

 It’s absolutely true that franchises help business owners side-step a great deal of risk.
-That’s because the company has already created a proven track to run on.
+That’s because the company has already created a proven track to run on as I said.
 They’ve seen it all.
 Most have a stake in your success (but not all).
 Usually, the company (and other franchisees) are there to help you make it work.
-They don’t just point you towards the cash register and tell you go.
+They don’t just point you towards the cash register and tell you “mush”.
+They want you to succeed because it hurts the entire company when a franchisee fails.
 It’s nice to know experts are watching over your shoulder and invested in your success.

 But you are still in business and that means you still have risk.
-If the overall economy shifts or if your product or service doesn’t work in your community, you will end up paying the price.
+If the overall economy shifts or if your product or service doesn’t work in your community, you may end up closing up and paying the price.
 The same goes for mismanagement.
 You have to keep your eye on the ball at all times.
 And if you buy the wrong franchise from the wrong franchisor, you are really going to end up in a world of pain.

 I’ve met several people who bought franchises.
 One of the wealthiest men I know is a franchise owner.
 But for every success story there are 50 failures.
 When you buy into a franchise, the company may not provide you all the information you need to make a good decision.
 Make sure to go over the Franchise Disclosure Documents (FDD) with a fine-tooth comb.
 Pay your accountant and attorney to look over the information too.